On Interim Envy-Free Allocation Lotteries: Introduction

+In an attempt to overcome the deficiencies of the ex-ante and ex-post fairness guarantees mentioned above, a recent stream of research on lotteries considers them simultaneously instead of separately.
+Such guarantees are referred to as “best-of-both-worlds” guarantees \cite{AFSV23}, and they examine whether it is possible to achieve desirable ex-ante outcomes by randomizing over acceptable deterministic outcomes, thus also ensuring ex-post guarantees.
+For example, \cite{AFSV23} showed that there always exist ex-ante envy-free lotteries over envy-free up to one item (EF1, a relaxation of envy-freeness) deterministic allocations.
+Such works pursue the approaches of randomization and relaxation simultaneously by considering lotteries that are considered fair both before and after their implementation.

-The notion of interim envy-freeness \cite{PS87} serves as middle ground between ex-post and ex-ante envy-freeness, balancing between the stringency of the constraint and the substance of the fairness guarantee.
-In particular, consider an instance where a set of indivisible items are to be allocated to a set of agents, and a fixed, publicly known, lottery over allocations.
+The notion of interim envy-freeness \citep*{PS87}, presented in this paper, provides an alternative but related approach to strengthening ex-ante fairness guarantees.
+Conceptually, without resorting to relaxations of ex-post fairness, like EF1, interim envy-freeness assumes partial (but consistent) uncertainty about the realization of the ex-ante lottery while maintaining the desire for envy-freeness conceptually.
+It serves as a middle ground between ex-post and ex-ante envy-freeness, balancing the stringency of the constraint and the substance of the fairness guarantee.
+Interestingly, interim envy-freeness also achieves proportionality ex-post.

+\begin{example} Consider the asset allocation instance of Table~\ref{tab:ef-vs-ief} where the set $\{a, b, c\}$ of indivisible items are to be allocated to the set $\{1, 2, 3\}$ of agents.
+A concise notation like $a$-$c$-$b$ is used to represent the allocation in which agents $1$, $2,$ and $3$ get items $a$, $c$, and $b$, respectively.

+Now, consider the fixed, publicly known lottery that returns allocations $a$-$b$-$c$ and $a$-$c$-$b$, with probability $1/2$ each.
 Let an outcome of the lottery be realized and each agent observe only their own allocation.
-Each agent, then, compares their wealth to the random bundle allocated to any other agent, conditioned upon their own realized allocation.
-Let, for example, the lottery have many possible outcomes (allocations in its support), but only two of which allocate the bundle $a$ of items to agent $1$; let agent $2$ obtain bundle $b$ in the first of these outcomes and bundle $c$ in the second one.
-The interim envy-freeness constraint for agent $1$ with respect to agent $2$ and bundle $a$, is satisfied if the value that agent $1$ has for $a$ is at least as high as her average value for $b$ and $c$, according to the probability that agent $2$ receives them (the relative probability of the two outcomes in the lottery).
-If such a constraint is satisfied for every agent, with respect to every other agent and any possible bundle, i.e., everyone's allocated bundle is always worth to them at least what they can estimate anyone else is receiving, then the lottery is said to be interim envy-free.
+Each agent, then, compares their utility to the random bundle allocated to any other agent, conditioned upon their own realized allocation.
+If such a constraint is satisfied for every agent, with respect to every other agent and any possible bundle, then the lottery is said to be interim envy-free.